 There are many ways of describing PFI’s, some good and some bad.
-More troubling, a new definition of what PFI stands for, “praying for infrastructure”, just might stick.
+It’s even more concerning that a new definition of PFI, “praying for infrastructure,” may become standard.

 AS THE credit crunch reverberates through the economy, including the waste treatment and disposal sector, an additional barrier has arisen – that of access to funding.
 This is threatening the UK’s capability to hit EU Landfill Diversion Directive targets and to reduce its carbon footprint.

 There are three fundamental causes preventing the delivery of the infrastructure.
 Firstly, the PFI decision-making process itself presents local authorities with some of its most difficult decisions.
-Choosing the most economically advantageous tender (“meat”), while considering the impact of any decision on the Authority from a “political perspective” is an exceptional challenge.
+Choosing the tender that is most economically advantageous while also taking into account the Authority’s “political” impact is a very difficult task, but it’s worth the effort.

 The concept of PFI/PPP schemes is among the main challenges facing authorities and the majority will only ever come across a waste PFI scheme once and therefore must understand the nuances of the procurement process, the technology options and the sheer scale of the financial implications of their decisions all at once.
-No mean feat for anyone!
+This is no easy task for anyone!
 This isn’t helped by the system itself constantly evolving – SOPC3 morphing into SOPC4 and the emergence of competitive dialogue are two examples.
-Small wonder then, that there has been recognition of the need for professional advisors who, alongside local officers, can hopefully deliver the projects on time due to their experience in working on multiple PFI/PPP contracts.
+Considering this, it’s no surprise that the need for professional advisors who have worked on multiple PFI/PPP contracts has been recognised, along with local officers, as a way to help ensure projects are completed on time.

 Secondly, financial close does not guarantee the end of the headache.
 For many authorities, the problems continue as the thorny issue of planning looms.

-History shows that to get from OJEU to financial close averages two to three years, with planning typically taking approximately two years.
+Historically, it takes two to three years to go from OJEU to financial close, with planning taking an average of two years.
 In some cases it is significantly longer, with the potential to reach more than five years, as recently experienced by a UK waste plant.
-Coupled with a build time for an energy from waste plant of three years and an MBT of two, you are looking at a delivery time of six to seven years minimum from start to finish, plus another year for the OBC and specification preparation.
+An energy from waste plant takes three years to build, and an MBT takes two years, so you’re looking at a minimum delivery time of six to seven years, plus an additional year for OBC and specification preparation.

-Realisation is creeping in that project finance will probably not be more readily available until the second quarter of next year at the earliest in the sorts of amounts to enable projects to be closed (unless you have deep equity pockets or some very wealthy friends).
-Even then, there will be a bottle neck of applications for funds as those deals which are on the stocks now will be looking to be first in the queue.
+Realisation is creeping in that project finance will probably not be more readily available until the second quarter of next year at the earliest in the sorts of amounts to enable projects to be closed (unless you have deep equity pockets or some very wealthy friends) (unless you have deep equity pockets or some very wealthy friends).
+But even then, the number of people applying for funding will be limited due to the high demand for deals that are currently trading on the stock market.
 Those who are not yet in the queue may experience delays in funding through fourth quarter 2009.
-This delay is going to cause the UK to miss its targets with no scope for recovery.
+With no time to catch up, the United Kingdom will miss its deadlines.

-So, now the banks are experiencing “challenging times”, the Government, local authorities, waste management contractors, EPC contractors and technology companies, are all “praying for infrastructure”.
+Now that the banks are going through “challenging times,” the government, local authorities, waste management contractors, EPC contractors, and technology companies are all “pray[ing] for infrastructure.